SwifterSwift/SwifterSwift/README.md

 // Add 1 month to current date
 Date().add(component: .month, value: 1)

-// Return beginning of current day
+// Return date at the beginning of current day Date().beginning(of component: .day)

-Date().beginning(of component: .day)
+// Return date at the end of current month Date().end(of component: .month)

 // Check if date is in current calendar unit Date().isIn(current: .month) -> true